BA (Hons) Visual Culture

 Featuring a number of different options, Year 2 is shaped to allow you to develop your own particular interests.

-- Histories of Art & Design: Modernism - an examination of the key case studies from different fields in the history of modernism to test new thinking and approaches to Visual Culture.
+- Histories of Art & Design: Varieties of Modernism – an examination of the key case studies from different fields in the history of modernism to test new thinking and approaches to Visual Culture.

-- Understanding Digital Cultures - an exporation of the ways in which our understanding of culture is being shaped by social media and other aspects of digital culture.
+- Understanding Digital Cultures – an exploration of the ways in which our understanding of culture is being shaped by social media and other aspects of digital culture.

-- Contemporary Theories & Practices - students select four seminars from a dozen or more specialist classes on current themes and issues in art, design and technology.
-The range of themes is extensive, spanning from information theory to the history of cross-dressing; and from documentary film to sound art.
+- Contemporary Theories & Practices – students select four seminars from a wide range of specialist electives on current themes and issues in art, design, film and technology.
+The range of themes is extensive, spanning from tactical media to the history of cross-dressing; and from the psychology of space to 19th century Irish art.

-- Contemporary Theories & Practices - students select two seminars from a dozen or more specialist classes on current themes and issues in art, design and technology.
-The range of themes is extensive, spanning from information theory to the history of cross-dressing; and from documentary film to sound art.
+- Contemporary Theories & Practices – students select two seminars from a wide range of specialist electives on current themes and issues in art, design and technology.
+The range of themes is extensive, spanning from phenomenology to women and the city in the 19th Century; and from fashion and film to sound art.

 - Economies of Culture – a series of seminars exploring the ways in which economics shape the production and consumption of different cultural forms from fashion to fine art.